HitaloM/Hitsuki/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/HitsukiNetwork/HitsukiX.svg)](https://GitHub.com/HitsukiNetwork/HitsukiX/graphs/contributors/)

 >  Hitsuki is a modern and fast Telegram Bot developed entirely to improve the chat experience,
->  Hitsuki contains commands related to Anime, Android, group administrativo and more!
+>  Hitsuki contains commands related to Anime, Android, Administrative management and more!

 To anyone coming here to **clone this bot**, no support will be given for it.
 If you PM me on Telegram will be ignored.